 'Verse Chorus Verse' / 'Sappy'

-Twenty-some years later, the non-singles on 'Nevermind' (e.g., the ones that didn't get as much exposure) have turned out to be the best songs on the record.
-Take 'On A Plain,' a three-minute homage to the crashing power-pop of the Pixies that has an underbelly of delicate, humming harmonies.
+In hindsight, the non-singles on Nevermind have turned out to be the best songs on the record.
+Take 'On a Plain,' a three-minute homage to the crashing power-pop of the Pixies that has an underbelly of delicate, humming harmonies.
 The tranquil vibe of the song is unique to the record, and underscores Cobain's ability to merge beauty and noise.

 'The Man Who Sold The World'

 Throughout their career, Nirvana had the odd nod to bratty garage-pop interspersed within their catalog.
-Debut 45 'Love Buzz' was one; the bass-heavy early song 'Sliver' was another.
-Originally released as a single in 1990, the immaculate two-minute shimmy is childlike in tone--perhaps because of the repeated refrain, 'Grandma, take me home'--but decidedly ferocious and mature musically.
+Their debut 45 "Love Buzz" was one; the bass-heavy early song "Sliver" was another.
+Originally released as a single in 1990, the immaculate two-minute shimmy is childlike in tone -- perhaps because of the repeated refrain, "Grandma, take me home" -- but decidedly ferocious and mature musically.

 Much like "On a Plain," "Drain You" is (at heart) a noisy power-pop song.
 What elevates this song is its tension -- the way the simple opening guitar riff explodes into Dave Grohl's drums, the molasses-like tempo decrease at the end of the chorus, unexpected bursts of harmony and the simmering bridge full of hissing sound effects that eventually -- gloriously -- gives way to the clattering ending.